contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/02_entity-stores/03_edit-data.md

 This button bar allows you respectively to go to the **first page**, go to the **previous page**, enter a **page number**, go to the **next page**, go to the **last page** and **refresh the page**.

-Depending on the primary key policy you chose for a given entity, the value primary key field will or will not be user-defined (see Primary key policy in [Model data section](/technical-resources/apispark/guide/store/entity-stores/model-data "Model data section")).

 ## Delete data

 You may delete your Entity entries one by one but if you need to delete all entries at once, use the **Delete all** button.